 Unlike other inspection methods, X-ray technology can exceptionally detect ferrous metals, nonferrous metals, and stainless steel.
-Moreover, a high-level X-ray inspection can detect foreign objects such as bone, rubber, stone, plastics, and glass components.
+Moreover, a high-level X-ray inspection machine can detect foreign objects such as bone, rubber, stone, plastics, and glass components.

-X-ray technology can simultaneously conduct a detailed in-line quality check such as identifying broken or missing components, assessing seal integrity, determining mass, checking fill levels, counting parts, as well as examining damaged products or their packaging.
+Food X-ray technology can simultaneously conduct a detailed in-line quality check such as identifying broken or missing components, assessing seal integrity, determining mass, checking fill levels, counting parts, as well as examining damaged products or their packaging.
 Moreover, it can measure the volume, area, width, and weight of the product at a high line speed.

 There are no legal issues to use X-ray technology.
 Still, there are certain guidelines followed by manufacturers to implement consistent and reliable product inspection methods.
 These guidelines include Good Manufacturing Practice (GMP), Global Food Safety Initiative (GFSI), Hazard Analysis Critical Control Points (HACCP), and additional customized standards by retailers.